LanceSMSU/mi449-challenge2-color-mix-demo/README.md

 # boilerplate
-Basic HTML and CSS setup for simple web design
+Basic demo for the new color-mix css function